Genius ERP: ready out-of-the-box for custom manufacturing.

 Because of ‘Station C’ in this scenario, the entire company has disappointed its customers, and lost millions of dollars in idle production time while scrambling for a solution.

-ERP solutions providers and manufacturers have bottlenecks as a common enemy.
+Production systems providers and manufacturers have bottlenecks as a common enemy.
 Any ERP system worth its salt will help eliminate bottlenecks in production (and certainly not cause any new ones).
-Manufacturers should at all times be looking for bottlenecks and continuously remedying them.
+Manufacturers should at all times be identifying bottlenecks and continuously remedying them.
 This is truly the way forward—the only real way forward for sustainable growth.

 The first step to remedying bottlenecks is categorization—understanding that there are two distinct types.